lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

         SENDER                                    RECEIVER

-*: see Section 7 to define the use of Fragmentation and the
-         technology-specific documents for the L2 decision.
+*: the decision to use Fragmentation or not is left to each LPWAN technology over which SCHC is applied.
+See LPWAN technology-specific documents.

 ~~~~
 {: #Fig-Operations title='SCHC operations taking place at the sender and the receiver'}